 Once this process is started, the senior party—the first, infringing applicant—and the junior party—the true inventor—must each provide as much evidence of their invention process as possible, so that the USPTO can determine who created the invention first.
 Whichever party was first to invent is awarded the patent.

-No matter what, you’re going to need the assistance of a patent lawyer.
+But, if it appears that someone has patented your invention out from under you, you’re going to need the assistance of a patent lawyer.

 Derivation and interference proceedings are not for the faint of heart.
 You’re going to face a serious uphill climb, and you will need to have legal representation on hand.
 Part of the value of working with a patent lawyer is that they can help you identify simple alternatives to these proceedings, such as contacting the applicant and telling them that you need to be added to the patent application paperwork.